 Some of my favorite recipes, from the kitchen-cleaner’s point of view, are those that don’t make a lot of dishes.
 When you can combine that aspect with a recipe that uses healthy ingredients, tastes great, and also uses up the abundance of peppers in your garden – well then, folks, we have a winner.

-Bell pepper season isn’t here just yet, but as I’m planning my garden on paper I’m preparing for lots of peppers in the ground.
-And of course, this just makes me crave a simple, yet satisfying dish like this one all the more.
+Bell pepper season isn’t here just yet, but as I’m planning my garden on paper, I’m preparing for lots of peppers in the ground.
+And of course, this just makes me crave a green-pepper-using-recipe like stuffed peppers all the more.

 5 bell peppers

 1 lb. ground beef

 celtic sea salt, to taste